shaisachs/GiftIdeas/README.md

 An API which you can use to make note of gift ideas throughout the year - to make buying gifts much easier.
 [Check it out on Mashape!](https://market.mashape.com/shaisachs/gift-ideas/)

 Basic CRUD functionality on all resources is supported.
 Authentication uses RapidAPI headers.
 Full Swagger doc at /swagger.
+Read more about this project on [my blog](https://shaisachs.github.io/2018/01/03/gift-ideas-crud-aspnet-core2-rapidapi.html?src=github)!

 ## Holidays